pwwang/biopipen/docs/DOCS.md

 - `outfile2:file`: The 2nd output file

 #### args
-- `bin`:    The trimmomatic executable, default: "trimmomatic"
+- `trimmomatic`:    The trimmomatic executable, default: "trimmomatic"
 - `phred`:  "phred33" (default) or "phred64"
 - `params`: Other params for trimmomatric, default: "ILLUMINACLIP:{adapter}:2:30:10 LEADING:3 TRAILING:3 SLIDINGWINDOW:4:15 MINLEN:36"
 - - have to replace `{adapter}` with the path of the adapter file